DidDrog11/scapes/README.md

-# scapes_hh
+# SCAPES
-Repository for accessing and cleaning the data collected as part of the household and individual survey.
+Repository for project.